 When I write a story I always think how I can bring people into it: I impersonate the life of a historical character, I ask locals how they feel about a particular event, I wonder how ancient people used a particular building.
 It is not enough to bring facts to the table; people must be on it too, colouring my stories with their dreams, hopes and opinions.
 People are indeed a key point in the life of a city and I wanted this to be reflected on Portoalities.

 So when I started writing about Bolhão’s market in Porto I didn’t know what story I wanted to tell, but I knew where I could get my inspiration from: the vendors that work every day inside this century-old market, opened in 1914.

-That was when I came across Hugo and Patrícia, a lovely couple that has a fantastic wine house dedicated to products from the Douro valley region (the most AMAZING wine region in the world).
+That was when I came across Hugo and Patrícia, a lovely couple that has a fantastic wine house dedicated to products from Douro valley.

 Back then, there were no public transports so she and her mother used to carry flower baskets on their back all the way from Vila Nova de Gaia.

 It was a hard journey for a 7 year old girl, but it paid off.
 After all, Bolhão was the main market in Porto, supplying not only this city but also major cities on the Northern region, such as Braga, Guimarães and Santo Tirso.